Suv4o/personal-blog-2023/content/2025/10/11/decoupling-a-system-with-nestjs-microservices.md

 - **Apps** → Each folder is a microservice.
 - **Libs** → Shared libraries so we don't repeat ourselves (AWS clients, DTOs, utilities).

+If you want to learn how to set up a Nest.js monorepo, check out my other post: [How to Structure a Nest.js Project for Microservices (Monorepo Setup)](/2025/10/12/how-to-structure-a-nestjs-project-for-microservices-monorepo-setup).

 ## Meet the Services